Naturality of Heegaard Floer invariants under positive rational contact surgery: Introduction

 A result analogous to Theorem \ref{cinvariantthm} for the case of integer surgeries was obtained by Golla \cite{golla}; note that in the integer case, the distinction between cases 2(a) and 2(b) of the theorem does not arise.
-In light of Golla's results, the new information contained in Theorem \ref{cinvariantthm} lies just in the interval $\frac{p}{q}\in (2\tau(K) - 1, 2\tau(K))$.
 Golla also obtains some partial results for rational surgeries as \cite[Proposition 6.18]{golla}, which shows that in case 2(a) of Theorem \ref{cinvariantthm}, the condition $\frac{p}{q} > 2\tau(K) -1$ suffices to give the existence of {\it some} tight structure on $Y_{x/y}$.
 Our methods treat integer and rational surgeries simultaneously, and give information specific to the contact structure $\xi_{x/y}^-$.

+As an application of Theorem \ref{cinvariantthm}, we prove the following generalization of a result of Lisca and Stipsicz \cite[Theorem 1.1]{LStight1}.
+Again, the existence portion of the result can also be deduced from the work of Golla \cite{golla}.